 - The vCenter database is now officially supported on clustered technologies.
 Both Oracle RAC 11g and Microsoft Failover Clusters (formerly MSCS) are supported.

-- The VCSA has been improved with a beefier vPostgres embedded database (tweaks, changes, optimization), which supports up to 500 vSphere hosts and 5000 virtual machines.
+- The VCSA has been improved with a beefier vPostgres embedded database (tweaks, changes, optimization), which supports up to

 - If (or when) Microsoft updates their ODBC driver from a tech preview to full production support, VMware has pledged firm commitment to support SQL as an external database for the VCSA.